akirasoft/keptn-springoneplatform/README.md

 **Building Autonomous Operations for Pivotal Cloud Foundry with Keptn** workshop given @[Spring One Platform 2019](https://springoneplatform.io/)

 # Overview
-In this workshop, you will get hands-on experience with the open source framework [keptn](https://keptn.sh) and see how it can help you to manage your cloud-native applications on Kubernetes.
+In this workshop, you will get hands-on experience with the open source framework [Keptn](https://keptn.sh) and see how it can help you to manage your cloud-native applications on Kubernetes.

 1. For a great workshop experience, we ask you to keep track of your completed tasks.
-Therefore, please open this [spreadsheet](https://docs.google.com/spreadsheets/d/1D03FD_-yINTcGGzYcKH4_ES2t1skyZrV18O9mSyR3g0/edit?usp=sharing) and enter your name.
+Therefore, please open this [spreadsheet](https://docs.google.com/spreadsheets/d/12uvI0MCJ12yAACO-jT1Yz81sOOClYZCl_HPv0f1bFmI/edit?usp=sharing) and enter your name.

 # Pre-requisites

 ## 1. Accounts

 * **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and create a PaaS and API token.
-See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/).
+See details in the [Keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/).
-* **GitHub** - A GitHub account is required and a personal access token with the permissions Keptn expects.
-See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn/).
 * **Cloud provider account** - If you will be unable to ssh to the bastion host from your machine, a GCP account is suggested to utilize Google Cloud Shell.
 It is recommedned to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
 The below link can be used to sign up for a free trial:
    * [Google](https://cloud.google.com/free/)

-## 2. GitHub Organization

-Keptn expects all the code repositories and project files to be in the same GitHub organization.

-* **GitHub Organization** -  You can create an organization using the instruction on [GitHub](https://github.com/organizations/new).

-    Suggested GitHub organization name: ```<your last name>-s1p-keptn```, e.g., ```mvilliger-s1p-keptn```

-## 3. Tools
+## 2. Tools

 In this workshop, we are providing two options that will have all the required tools installed.
 Each attendee should have a piece of paper at their seat with a workshop number that will serve as your username and a temporary password usable only during the workshop.